 Identify Gaps Through an Audit

 It can be difficult to pinpoint the exact root causes that are causing issues in your charge capture process.
-A system audit can be helpful in that it allows a dedicated team to directly focus on locating the origin of charge-related discrepancies.
+A medical coding audit can be helpful in that it allows a dedicated team to directly focus on locating the origin of charge-related discrepancies.

 Implement Charge Capture Software